Johnnie Johnson (RAF officer, born 1915): Flight training

-Injury resurfaces

 After training, in August 1940, he was briefly posted to No. 19 Squadron as a probationary pilot officer.
 Due to equipment difficulties, 19 Squadron were unable to complete Johnson's training and he left the unit.
 On 6 September 1940 Johnson was posted to No. 616 Squadron at RAF Coltishall.
 Squadron Leader H.L "Billy" Burton took Johnson on a 50-minute training flight in X4055.
 After the flight Burton impressed upon Johnson the difficulties of deflection shooting and the technique of a killing shot from line-astern or near line-astern positions; the duty of the number two whose job was not to shoot down enemy aircraft but to ensure the leader's tail was safe.
 Burton also directed Johnson to some critical tactical essentials; the importance of keeping good battle formation and the tactical use of sun, cloud and height.
 Five days later, Johnson flew an X-Raid patrol in Spitfire X4330, qualifying for the Battle of Britain clasp.

 Johnson's old injury continued to trouble him and he found flying high performance aircraft like the Spitfire extremely painful.
 RAF medics gave him two options; he could have an operation that would correct the problem, but this meant he would miss the Battle of Britain, or becoming a training instructor flying the light Tiger Moth.
 Johnson opted for the operation.
 He had hoped for discreet treatment, but word soon reached the CO, and Johnson was taken off flying duties and sent to the RAF hospital at Rauceby.
 He did not return to the squadron until 28 December 1940.
 CO Burton took Johnson up for a test flight on 31 December 1940 in Miles Magister L8151.
 After the 45-minute flight, Johnson's fitness to fly was approved.